jbrzusto/scratch-picoboard/README.md

 let you run an instance of scratch-gui that will be able to use a PicoBoard plugged into your computer.

-This has only beedn tested on linux Ubuntu 19.10 so far.
+This has only been tested on linux Ubuntu 19.10 so far.

-## Installing (Ubuntu 19.10) from bash shell
+## Installing from bash shell (Ubuntu 19.10)

 ```
 # install node, npm, and git; skip if you have these